Visyond/website-hugo/site/content/pricing.md

 ---
 type: pricing
 title: Pricing
-topTitle: >-
-  Take control of Your Spreadsheets: Perform Better Analysis, Present with Impact

-  And Make Better Decisions Faster
+topTitle: Pay Only For What You Need
 topSubTitle: >-
-  Try our free trial with all features enabled.
-After the trial ends we will provide you a list of suggested features you might find useful based on your activity during the trial which you can then customize (add and remove) as you see fit!
-You will retain access to the basic, forever free, version and keep all your projects and data you've created during the trial.
+  Try our free 30-day trial with the full power of Visyond available to you.
+  After it expires, we will suggest useful features based on your activity.
+You can add and remove any features as you see fit.
+You will always have access to the forever free Basic version with edit access to your top 3 projects.
 signUpURL: /accounts/signup/
 watchVideoURL: ''
 requestURL: /request-a-demo